helmuthdu/web-components/packages/custom-elements/README.md

 ## What is a Web Component?

 A Web Component is a way to create an encapsulated, single-responsibility code block that can be reused on any page.
-It works by utilizing a native browser API, so you don't have to worry about dependencies, compatibility, or updates.

 The Web Component technology is older and more used than most people know.
-The `<audio>`, `<textarea>`, `<video>`, `<input>` and many more complex HTML tags are implemented in each Browser with Web Component (like) technology.
+The `<audio>`, `<meter>`, `<video>`, and many other HTML tags are implemented in each Browser with Web Component (like) technology.
 But, that technology was not available externally.
 So, what we now call "Web Components" (Custom Elements API, Templates, Shadow DOM) is that very same technology available to us all.

 ## Building Blocks of a Web Component